urani-trade/solana-dev-onboarding-rs/demos/backend/05_transfer_hooks_extension/README.md

 <br>

 * In this demo, we run a simple transfer hook (`transfer_hook`) that prints a message on every token transfer.
+We recommend you look at the code and absorb the structure and the main concepts.
+We will leave deeper explanations for the following demos.

 * This program will only include 3 instructions:
   - `initialize_extra_account_meta_list`: creates an account that stores a list of extra accounts required by the `transfer_hook instruction`.